-The Commonwealth may issue Refunding Notes without regard to the conditions specified above so long as (a) no Event of Default shall exist under the Trust Agreement and (b) the Adjusted Note Debt Service Requirement for each Commonwealth Fiscal Year in which 2010 Trust Agreement Notes are or will be Outstanding (i) computed immediately prior to the delivery of such Refunding Notes and (ii) computed immediately after the delivery of such Refunding Notes, and showing either that (x) the Adjusted Note Debt Service Requirement for each Commonwealth Fiscal Year in which 2010 Trust Agreement Notes will be Outstanding as computed in (ii) of this paragraph will not be greater than the Adjusted Note Debt Service Requirement in each such Commonwealth Fiscal Year as computed in paragraph or (y) the net present value of the Adjusted Note Debt Service Requirement as computed in paragraph (i) of this paragraph.
+The Commonwealth may issue Refunding Notes without regard to the conditions specified above so long as (a) no Event of Default shall exist under the Trust Agreement and (b) the Adjusted Note Debt Service Requirement for each Commonwealth Fiscal Year in which Trust Agreement Notes are or will be Outstanding (i) computed immediately prior to the delivery of such Refunding Notes and (ii) computed immediately after the delivery of such Refunding Notes, and showing either that (x) the Adjusted Note Debt Service Requirement for each Commonwealth Fiscal Year in which Trust Agreement Notes will be Outstanding as computed in (ii) of this paragraph will not be greater than the Adjusted Note Debt Service Requirement in each such Commonwealth Fiscal Year as computed in (i) of this paragraph or (y) the net present value of the Adjusted Note Debt Service Requirement as computed in paragraph (ii) of this paragraph is less than the net present value of the Adjusted Note Debt Service Requirement as computed in paragraph (i) of this paragraph.
 In lieu of the requirements set forth in clause (b) of this paragraph, the Commonwealth may deliver to the Trustee certificates satisfying the conditions of clauses (b)-(f) of the preceding paragraph and in each case treating the Refunding Notes to be issued as Additional Notes thereunder.

 Prior to the issuance of any Additional Notes or Refunding Notes, the Trustee also shall have received any other documents required by the Trust Agreement or the Applicable Supplemental Trust Agreement.
+The Trust

-The Trust Agreement permits the Commonwealth to issue obligations that are secured by a subordinate pledge of the Pledged Funds.
+Agreement permits the Commonwealth to issue obligations that are secured by a subordinate pledge of the Pledged Funds.

-GENERAL OVERVIEW OF FEDERAL-AID HIGHWAY PROGRAM
+GENERAL OVERVIEW OF THE FEDERAL-AID HIGHWAY PROGRAM

-The process of financing the Federal-Aid Highway Program begins with congressional approval of a federal highway act, the most recent reauthorization of which is the Moving Ahead for Progress in the 21st Century ("MAP-21"), which was signed into law on July 6, 2012.
-MAP-21 authorizes funding for the Federal-Aid Highway Program through FFY 2014.
+The process of financing the Federal-Aid Highway Program begins with congressional approval of a federal highway act, the most recent reauthorization of which is MAP-21, which was originally signed into law on July 6, 2012 and was extended on August 8, 2014 pursuant to the HTF Act of 2014.
+MAP-21, as so extended, authorizes funding for the Federal-Aid Highway Program through May 31, 2015.
 See "Appendix A - The Federal-Aid Highway Program - Reauthorization".

 The amounts authorized in the federal highway acts serve as notice to the states of the size of the Federal-Aid Highway Program, which gives the states the ability to start their planning process through the life of the reauthorization.
 It permits the states to assign the funds to particular projects for planning purposes without the funds having yet been annually appropriated.
-Subsequent appropriations acts are necessary for the actual payment of the moneys to the states.
+Subsequent appropriations acts are necessary for the actual payment of the monies to the states.

 Annually, Congress sets the upper limits on that year's authorizations from the Federal-Aid Highway Program, and the FHWA, after making certain administrative deductions and set asides, apportions, or distributes, the program funds to the states using federally mandated formulas and procedures.
 The annual federal apportionment generally occurs on the first day of the FFY (October 1) and cannot be taken away except by lapsing (generally, after approximately four years) or through a congressional action.
-As more particularly detailed herein under Commonwealth Participation in the Federal-Aid Highway Program, since 1998, the year of the first issuance by the Commonwealth of notes secured by Federal Highway Reimbursements, annual apportionments to the Commonwealth have not been less than \$504 million and, since 2005, have not been less than \$584 million.
+As more particularly detailed herein under Commonwealth Participation in the Federal-Aid Highway Program, since 2005, annual apportionments to the Commonwealth have not been less than \$584 million.